100th Infantry Battalion: Anzio, Rome, and the 442nd

-In March 1944, the 133rd Infantry’s 2nd Battalion rejoined the regiment from England, but the 100th Battalion still remained perpetually associated with the 34th Infantry Division.
+In March 1944, the 133rd Infantry's 2nd Battalion rejoined the regiment, but the 100th Battalion still remained perpetually associated with the 34th Infantry Division.
 Following Monte Cassino, the 100th was soon deployed at the Anzio beachhead on 26 March 1944.
 The allies held a beachhead that spanned 15 mi inland going a few miles inland.
 The battlefield at Anzio was very similar to battlefields in World War I as there was a large stretch of land between both opposing forces declared as "No Man's Land" and both sides didn't go on a large-scale offensive.
 The sides only fought at night.
 During the day, soldiers slept.
 The fall of Monte Cassino finally led to the end of the stalemate on 17 May 1944.
 On 23 May the allies went on the offensive to drive the Germans north.
 However, the allies needed more information about the enemy, so the 100th was ordered to capture a German soldier.
 Lieutenant Young-Oak Kim, a Korean American born in Los Angeles, California, and Nisei PFC Irving Akahoshi from the 100th volunteered for the mission and captured two German soldiers.
 On the push to Rome, Lanuvio, the final German stronghold, fell to the 100th Infantry Battalion.

 "We had been sitting and living in foxholes at Anzio some 63 days.
 Then the big push out and the capture of Rome.
 They (100th Battalion) wiped out the last heavy German resistance we met some 12 miles south of Rome and then it was practically a walk into the city."

 The 100th was ordered to stay at the roadside on 4 June 10 kilometers from Rome.
 They watched other troops march by and never saw Rome.
 Instead, the 100th was taken 40 mi northwest of Rome to Civitavecchia where on 11 June 1944, the 100th was assigned to the newly arrived 442nd Regimental Combat Team as its 1st Battalion.
 Because of its combat record, the 100th was allowed to keep their original designation, giving the newly formed all-Nisei fighting unit the name 100th/442nd Regimental Combat Team, attached to the 34th Infantry Division.